dev-protocol/devprotocol.xyz/.github/pull_request_template.md

 #### Description of the change
 <!--
-Thank you for your Pull Request.
+Thank you for your pull request.
 Please provide a description above and review the requirements below.

 Contributors guide: https://github.com/web3community/devprotocol.xyz/CONTRIBUTING.md
 -->

 <!-- If it fixes an issue, please add Closes #issue_no below with its respective issue number -->

 #### Screenshots